jflowernet/gfwr-intro/README.md

 # gfwr-intro
-How to use download and visualize data from Global Fishing Watch
+How to download and visualize data from Global Fishing Watch